jdoleary/Spellmasons/docs/TasksCurrent.md

 # Low hanging fruit
 - animate rend
-- animate bleed
-    - do emitters clean themselves up
-    - how to await emitter
-- Test Game Over screen on multip
+- Test Game Over screen on multiplayer
-- cursor doesn't change if you add or remove a spell without moving the cursor ayer
 - bug: health bars disappear when cone prediction is up
     - this is because unitOverlayGraphics is used for attack radiuses and health bars